Shane Smith and The Saints: 2019 - Present

 In 2019, the band released the album Hail Mary in chapters, a non-traditional way.
 The album was produced by Mark Needham and was named "Best Album of The Summer" by American Highways.
 That year, the band made news when their tour bus caught fire on the way to a show in Lubbock.

 In 2021, they released their fourth album, Live from the Desert, a live album which is divided into two parts: an electric side recorded outdoors in the desert, and an acoustic side recorded inside the church of the ghost town of Terlingua.
-The track "All I See Is You" reached #8 on Billboard's Country Digital Song Sales chart.
+The track "All I See Is You" reached No. 8 on Billboard's Country Digital Song Sales chart.

 In late 2023, the band announced a new album, Norther, which was released March 1, 2024.

-Among the notable press that 'Norther' received, the band was featured in a Rolling Stone profile the week of the album's launch.
+Among the notable press coverage that Norther received, the band was featured in a Rolling Stone profile the week of the album's launch.